pattonsgirl/CS4900-AppSoftwareDev/DB_Design/2A_Assignment_LogicalModel.md

 	- Foreign Key
 	- Relationships between entities
 	- Normalization
+4. Link to your GROUP conceptual model
-4. Create a logical model for your group project theme.
+5. Create a logical model for your group project theme.
 Your logical model should refer to your GROUP conceptual model in your GROUP project repository.
 	- It is strongly recommend to start leaning into a DB design tool starting with your logical model.
 		- [DBDiagram.io](https://dbdiagram.io/d) comes highly recommended from Winsupply for devs who favor codifying instead of drawing boxes.
 		- [Lucidcharts for ER Diagrams](https://www.lucidchart.com/pages/landing/er-diagram-software)
 		- [DB Schema](https://dbschema.com/)
-5. Describe your logical model
+6. Describe your logical model

 In the 9/23 class session, you will collaborate with your group to (hopefully) agree to a common logical model, which you will then use to design a physical model ahead of the class session on 9/25.